Victor Julien-Laferrière, cello

 Friday 30 March 2018, 8.30 p.m.

-This Paris-trained musician is the new face of French cello, effortlessly executing the major classical works of his repertoire (such as Bach’s Cello Suites, which placed the cello centre-stage when the instrument had long been considered inferior to the viola da gamba) alongside those of the 20th century: in Trois Strophes sur le Nom de Sacher by Henri Dutilleux, the cello is given a new language with which to serve as exquisite ambassador of a profoundly moving opus.
+This Paris-trained musician is the new face of French cello, effortlessly executing the major classical works of his repertoire (such as Bach’s Cello Suite No. 3 in C major, which placed the cello centre-stage when the instrument had long been considered inferior to the viola da gamba) alongside those of the 20th century: in Trois Strophes sur le Nom de Sacher by Henri Dutilleux, the cello is given a new language with which to serve as exquisite ambassador of a profoundly moving opus.
 The poetic world of Dutilleux dialogues with Hungarian Zoltàn Kodaly through the latter’s too-rare Sonata for Solo Cello.
 Composed in 1915, this work combines majestic virtuosity with memories drawn from popular music, extracting unprecedented sound from the cello: fiddle, cimbalom and percussion are born of the musician’s bow in this work.

 3 strophes sur le nom de Sacher

 ----- pause -----

 Winner of the 1st prize of the Queen Elisabeth Competition in 2017, Victor Julien-Laferrière is also 1st Prize Winner of the Spring Prague International Competition 2012.

 Born in 1990, Victor Julien-Laferrière completed his studies in Paris Conservatory (CNSM, 2004-2008) with Roland Pidoux.
 As from 2009, he studied at the Vienna University with Heinrich Schiff and then Clemens Hagen in Mozarteum Salzburg until 2016.
 From 2005 to 2011, he took part to the International Music Academy-Switzerland of Seiji Ozawa…